AnnaMargery/TravelAgency/README.md

 ## Setup
 - Clone this repository to your IDE.
 - The project uses Maven as a build tool.
-- Initial database schemas and datas are incuded in file 'data.sql'
+- Initial database schemas and datas are included in file 'data.sql'
 - The application runs on localhost: 8080
 - Database console is available : [http://localhost:8080/h2-console](url)
-- You can check the functionality of the backend itself using swagger: [http://localhost:8080/swagger-ui.html](url) - please, use passwoerd mentioned in General Information section
+- You can check the functionality of the backend itself using swagger: [http://localhost:8080/swagger-ui.html](url) - please, use password mentioned in General Information section

 ## Room for Improvement
 To do:
 - Add more test
-- Add validation in backend connected with entities
+- Add validation in the backend connected with entities
-- Add Data tranfer objects
+- Add Data transfer objects

 ## Acknowledgements